Blackstone 36-Inch Gas Griddle vs Traeger Pro Series Wood Pellet Grill

 - Takes 15-20 minutes to preheat compared to gas griddles

-Blackstone griddles have revolutionized outdoor cooking with their restaurant-style flat-top design.
-The flagship 36-inch model offers 768 square inches of cold-rolled steel cooking surface powered by four independently controlled burners delivering 60,000 BTUs.
-This configuration allows you to create different heat zones - perfect for cooking eggs on one side while searing steaks on another.
-The flat surface excels at foods that would fall through traditional grill grates: diced vegetables, shrimp, breakfast foods, and smash burgers that develop an incredible crust.
-Heat-up time is impressively fast at 8-10 minutes, and cleanup involves scraping and wiping the surface after each use.
+I've spent enough time with both to know that Blackstone griddles changed outdoor cooking when they brought that restaurant-style flat-top to backyards.
+Take their flagship 36-inch model: you get 768 square inches of cold-rolled steel cooking surface with four independently controlled burners pushing out 60,000 BTUs total.
+What makes this setup brilliant is the ability to create different heat zones.
+Cook eggs on one side while searing steaks on another.
+The flat surface handles everything that would normally fall through grill grates - diced vegetables, shrimp, breakfast spreads, and those smash burgers that develop an insane crust.
+Heat-up time runs 8-10 minutes, and cleanup means scraping and wiping after you're done cooking.

-Traeger pellet grills take a completely different approach.
-The Traeger vs Blackstone comparison really highlights how pellet grills function more like outdoor convection ovens.
-Traeger's system feeds wood pellets into a firepot where they're ignited, and a fan circulates the smoke and heat throughout the cooking chamber.
-This indirect cooking method delivers authentic wood-fired flavor and makes Traeger ideal for low-and-slow smoking at temperatures as low as 165°F. The digital controller maintains precise temperatures, allowing you to smoke a brisket for 14 hours or roast a chicken at 375°F with minimal intervention.
+Traeger pellet grills work completely differently.
+The Traeger vs Blackstone comparison shows how pellet grills function more like outdoor convection ovens than traditional grills.
+Traeger's system feeds wood pellets into a firepot where they ignite, then a fan circulates smoke and heat through the cooking chamber.
+This indirect method delivers genuine wood-fired flavor and makes Traeger perfect for low-and-slow smoking at temperatures down to 165°F. The digital controller holds precise temps, so you can smoke a brisket for 14 hours or roast chicken at 375°F without babysitting it.

-Price considerations favor Blackstone, with quality griddles starting under $300 compared to Traeger's entry point around $399 for basic models and exceeding $1,500 for WiFi-enabled premium units.
-Operating costs also differ: propane typically costs less per cooking hour than wood pellets, though pellet consumption varies with temperature settings.
+Price-wise, Blackstone wins easily.
+Quality griddles start under $300 compared to Traeger's entry point around $399 for basic models, with premium WiFi-enabled units exceeding $1,500.
+Operating costs split the same way - propane typically costs less per cooking hour than wood pellets, though pellet consumption changes with your temperature settings.

-The versatility question depends on your definition.
-Blackstone griddles are incredibly versatile for high-heat cooking techniques and breakfast foods but can't deliver smoky flavor.
-Traeger grills offer 6-in-1 functionality (grill, smoke, bake, roast, braise, BBQ) and can even bake pizzas and desserts, but they're not ideal for foods requiring direct searing contact.
+Versatility depends on what you're actually cooking.
+Blackstone griddles handle high-heat cooking techniques and breakfast foods incredibly well but can't deliver smoky flavor.
+Traeger offers 6-in-1 functionality - grill, smoke, bake, roast, braise, BBQ - and can even bake pizzas and desserts.
+But they're not ideal for foods that need direct searing contact.

 Frequently Asked Questions

-No, Traeger grills cannot replicate the direct high-heat searing and griddle-style cooking that Blackstone excels at.
-Foods like pancakes, eggs, smash burgers with crispy edges, and diced vegetables work far better on a flat griddle surface.
-Traeger's grill grates and indirect heat don't provide the same contact searing.
+No way.
+Traeger can't replicate the direct high-heat searing and griddle-style cooking that Blackstone does best.
+Try making pancakes, eggs, smash burgers with crispy edges, or diced vegetables on a Traeger - it doesn't work.
+The grill grates and indirect heat just can't give you that same contact searing you get from a flat griddle surface.

-Blackstone is superior for smash burgers with crispy, caramelized edges due to direct contact with the 500°F+ griddle surface.
-Traeger produces excellent burgers with smoky flavor but without the same crust.
-For traditional thick burgers with smoke flavor, Traeger wins; for diner-style smash burgers, Blackstone is unmatched.
+Blackstone wins for smash burgers with those crispy, caramelized edges because of direct contact with the 500°F+ griddle surface.
+Traeger makes excellent burgers with smoky flavor but without the same crust.
+So for traditional thick burgers with smoke flavor, go Traeger.
+For diner-style smash burgers, Blackstone can't be beat.

-Blackstone is generally easier for beginners due to its simple operation: turn on the burners, wait 10 minutes, and start cooking.
-There's no temperature calibration, pellet management, or long preheating.
-Traeger requires understanding pellet consumption, startup procedures, and temperature management, though modern digital controllers have simplified the process considerably.
+Blackstone is way easier for beginners.
+Just turn on the burners, wait 10 minutes, and start cooking.
+That's it.
+No temperature calibration, no pellet management, no long preheating.
+Traeger requires understanding pellet consumption, startup procedures, and temperature management.
+Modern digital controllers help, but there's still a learning curve.

-No, Blackstone griddles cannot produce authentic smoky flavor since they use propane for direct heat without any smoke generation.
-You can only achieve caramelization and Maillard reaction browning.
-For smoke flavor, you'd need to add a smoker box separately or choose a pellet grill like Traeger.
+Nope.
+Blackstone griddles can't produce authentic smoky flavor because they use propane for direct heat without any smoke generation.
+You only get caramelization and Maillard reaction browning.
+If you want smoke flavor, you need to add a separate smoker box or just get a pellet grill like Traeger.

-Both require regular maintenance but different types.
+Both need regular maintenance but different kinds.
 Blackstone needs seasoning after each use, scraping, and rust prevention on the steel surface.
 Traeger requires cleaning the grease trap, vacuuming ash from the firepot every 20 hours of cooking, and checking the auger system.
-Blackstone's maintenance is more frequent but simpler; Traeger's is more involved but less frequent.
+Blackstone's maintenance is more frequent but simpler.
+Traeger's is more involved but you do it less often.

 Related Comparisons